AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **Flying trains!**

 I joke you not, the mod even has ramps to get your trains airborn and bouncepads for them too!
 Admitedly, it is a little hard to set up but the electrically powered magnetic ramps assist a lot!
-Factorio doesn't need bridges or trains after all!
+Factorio doesn't need bridges or train tunnels after all!